 The second step of the CAP consistency review is to review and evaluate a project's consistency with the applicable strategies and actions of the CAP.
-Step 2 only applies to development projects that involve permits that would require a certificate of occupancy from the Building Official or projects comprised of one and two family dwellings or townhouses as defined in the California Residential Code and their accessory structures.
-All other development projects that would not require a certificate of occupancy from the Building Official shall implement Best Management Practices for construction activities as set forth in the Greenbook (for public projects).
+Step 2 only applies to development projects that involve permits that would require a certificate of occupancy from the Building Official or projects comprised of one and two family dwellings or townhouses as defined in the California Residential Code and their accessory structures.5 All other development projects that would not require a certificate of occupancy from the Building Official shall implement Best Management Practices for construction activities as set forth in the Greenbook (for public projects).

-Step 2: CAP Strategies Consistency , Checklist Item (Check the appropriate box and provide explanation for your answer) Yes No N/A Strategy 1: Energy & Water Efficient Buildings 1.
+Step 2: CAP Strategies Consistency / Checklist Item (Check the appropriate box and provide explanation for your answer) Yes No N/A Strategy 1: Energy & Water Efficient Buildings 1.
 Cool/Green Roofs.
 Would the project include roofing materials with a minimum 3-year aged solar reflection and thermal emittance or solar reflection index equal to or greater than the values specified in the voluntary measures under California Green Building Standards Code (Attachment A)?; OR Would the project roof construction have a thermal mass over the roof membrane, including areas of vegetated (green) roofs, weighing at least 25 pounds per square foot as specified in the voluntary measures under California Green Building Standards Code?; OR Would the project include a combination of the above two options?
 Check "N/A" only if the project does not include a roof component.
-V The project will include roofing materials with a minimum 3-year aged solar reflection and thermal emittance or solar reflection index equal to or greater than the values specified in the voluntary measures under the California Green Building Standards Code.
+7 The project will include roofing material with a minimum 3-year aged solar reflection and thermal emittance or solar reflection index equal or greater than the values specified in the voluntary measures under California Green Building Standards Code.
+See attachment "A" Table 1: low-rise residential with roof slope <2:12 (for the flat roof areas) & >2:12 (for the sloped roof areas)